cathiele/rpngo/USER_GUIDE.md

      1: 2 `a
      0: 3 `t

-You can see that `$1` is `a` and see how `a` moves around as you work the equation, ended up with:
+You can see that `$1` is `a` and see how `a` changes stack slots as you work the equation.
+This makes it easier to create a macro that does not define any variables (which can be fun little puzzles to solve).

     {$0 sq 2> * 2 / 2< * +} dist=
     1 2 3 @dist  ->  12

-Coming up with that without labels to guide an example would be a more difficult task.

 ## Conditonals

 `if` and `ifelse` can be used to conditionally execute a bit of code